isc-projects/kea/doc/sphinx/grammar/grammar.rst

 ===================================

 Kea consists of several daemons, each with its own configuration syntax.
-The following sections provide a complete syntax of all possible parameters, written as Backus-Naur Form (BNF).
+The following sections provide a complete syntax of all possible parameters, written in Backus-Naur Form (BNF).
-See `wikipedia article on BNF <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ for background and explanation.
+See this `Wikipedia article on BNF <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ for more information.

 BNF Grammar for DHCPv4
 ----------------------